jackwharrison/ssc-tool/docs/customization/page1.md

 Click Next to proceed to Step 2.

-### **Step 2:**
+### **Step 2: Reviewing and Running the Import**

-Step 2 of the import page will look like this (using ADM2 data from Mozambique)
+At this stage, the import page will display a preview of your data, as shown below (example using ADM2 data from Mozambique):

 ![image](https://github.com/user-attachments/assets/2844159d-68af-4253-8b17-359b714c78d2)

-A preview of your data will appear.
-The fields should automatically match, however, if they do not, you can manually map the fields using the drop down boxes.
+The system should automatically match the fields.
+If any fields are incorrect or unmatched, you can manually adjust them using the dropdown menus.

-Click 'Run Import'.
-This should happen smoothly, however, if there are errors, you can click 'Revert Import', and try to fix any mistakes in your CSV, and repeat the process.
+Once everything looks correct, click **"Run Import"**.
+If the process encounters errors, click **"Revert Import"**, correct any mistakes in your CSV, and try again.